 - represent new information that should be provided to subjects.

-In the rare case where a revised IDB will affect the risk/benefit ratio of the study, but the associated revised study documents are not yet available to the study team, the study team should alert the IRB of the revised IDB via a new information report within 14 business days of its receipt.
-The associated revised study documents and accompanying IDB would then be submitted, together, as a full change of protocol within 60 days of receiving the revised study documents.
+When to Submit Revised IDBs/Package Inserts as a New Information ReportIn the rare case where a revised IDB and/or package insert will affect the risk/benefit ratio of the study, but the associated revised study documents are not yet available to the study team, the study team should alert the IRB of the revised document(s) via a new information report within 14 business days of its receipt.
+The associated revised study documents and accompanying IDB and/or package insert would then be submitted, together, as a full change of protocol within 60 days of receiving the revised study documents.

-Revised IDBs may be submitted at continuing review if:
+When to Submit Revised IDBs or Package Inserts at Continuing ReviewRevised IDBs/Package Inserts may be submitted at continuing review if: